taosdata/TDengine/docs/en/07-tools/04-taosdump.md

   -n, --no-escape            No escape char '`'.
 Default is using it.
   -T, --thread-num=THREAD_NUM   Number of thread for dump in file.
 Default is
                              5.
-  -g, --debug                Print debug info.
+  -C, --cloud=CLOUD_DSN      specify a DSN to access TDengine cloud service -R, --restful              Use RESTful interface to connect TDengine -g, --debug                Print debug info.
   -?, --help                 Give this help list
       --usage                Give a short usage message